 #2 Osprey Porter 46 Travel Backpack ($160)

 The Osprey Porter Backpack is very roomy.
 The molded sides also allow the bag to compress easily so that it fits into the overhead compartments of most planes.

 The bag does not come with a back frame and the straps are a little more complicated to use.
-Overall, it’s still a clean looking bag and holds enough for a months worth of travel.
+Overall, it’s a clean-looking bag and holds enough for a month’s worth of travel.
 All Osprey bags also come with lifetime warranties.

 #3 Herschel Trade Carry On Rolling Suitcase ($130)